MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/devices-for-education.md

 [Learn More about Microsoft Teams Rooms](/microsoftteams/rooms) – A guide to Microsoft Teams Rooms covering planning, deployment, and usage

-[Teams Meeting RoomsPartner Program](https://cloudpartners.transform.microsoft.com/teams-mrpp) – A list of worldwide partners available to assist with planning and deploying Teams Rooms systems
+[Teams Meeting Rooms Partner Program](https://cloudpartners.transform.microsoft.com/teams-mrpp) – A list of worldwide partners available to assist with planning and deploying Teams Rooms systems